-French Quarter Fest is right around the corner!
-Now in its 34th year, more than 1,700 musicians are getting ready to perform on 23 separate stages across the French Quarter and on the Mississippi Riverfront.
-Over the course of four days (April 6-9, 2017), thousands will gather in the French Quarter to celebrate the unique and vibrant culture of New Orleans' most famous neighborhood.
+Every spring for French Quarter Fest, nearly 2,000 musicians come together to perform on dozens of separate stages across the French Quarter and on the Mississippi Riverfront.
+Over the course of four days, thousands will gather in the French Quarter to celebrate the unique and vibrant culture of New Orleans' most famous neighborhood.
 Did we mention admission to French Quarter Fest is completely FREE and open to the public?

 Photos: French Quarter Festival Facebook

-Twenty-three stages will be placed throughout the French Quarter, featuring over 1,700 Louisiana musicians and more than 170 Louisiana acts.
+Over 20 stages will be placed throughout the French Quarter, with over 1,700 Louisiana musicians and more than 170 Louisiana acts being featured.
 Genres will include anything and everything: traditional and contemporary jazz, rhythm and blues, Cajun and zydeco, New Orleans funk, classical, swing, rock, and international sounds.

-Aaron Neville will make his French Quarter Fest debut this year and many of your favorites will be back, including Irma Thomas, Ellis Marsalis, the Dixie Cups, Jeremy Davenport and Big Sam’s Funky Nation.
+Major headliners in the past have included Aaron Neville and Irma Thomas.
+Local favorites like Ellis Marsalis, the Dixie Cups, Jeremy Davenport and Big Sam’s Funky Nation are almost always in attendance.
 Check out the complete line up.

 What to bring

-Only bring the essentials in a light day bag - sunscreen, a hat, a folding chair or blanket.
-It's going to be a sunny weekend with temperatures reaching the low 80's so be sure to wear loose, comfortable clothing.
+Only bring the essentials in a light day bag: sunscreen, a hat, a folding chair or blanket.
+Springtime in New Orleans is normally pretty warm with lows around the low 80's, so be sure to wear loose, comfortable clothing.
 Bring your dancing shoes!
 Make sure they're comfortable though as French Quarter Fest is spread out, so you’ll be walking and standing for long stretches.
-Since it will be sunny and warm, be sure to hydrate!
+Be sure to hydrate with lots of water!